Miffyli/asv-cm-reinforce/README.md

 ## TODOs

-1) Include necessary python code and clean up
+1) Include necessary python code and clean up DONE
 2) Include necessary scripts
 3) Include instructions / new scripts for the feature extraction phase
+4) Include description of what the feature etc. directories should look like